See you in Ljubljana!

 This is such an important, vital matter to the Society!

-Commitment and time dedicated (a very great deal of it!) have been the fuel that allowed for this conference to take place despite the tight mathematics.
+Theatrics aside, we have been running on an empty tank since our last physical meeting in Hannover in 2019.
+Commitment and time dedicated (a very great deal of it!) have been the fuel that allowed for this conference to take place despite the seriously tight mathematics.

 Becoming a member echoes both moral encouragement and recognition, as well as meaningful, concrete support to keep the endeavour alive so that we can meet again next year!